 - Recommend changes in policies and procedures to department directors, the Vice President for Student Affairs, or other responsible University representatives.

-Employees are expected to respond to student crisis situations based on their existing departmental policies and procedures.
+Employees are expected to respond to student in distress situations based on their existing departmental policies and procedures.
 When a crisis occurs outside of these normal policies and procedures, employees are expected to contact their department chair or director.
 If their department chair/director is not available, they should contact the Dean of Students Office.
-In an emergency situation, DPS should be contacted immediately.
+In an emergency situation, ULPD should be contacted immediately.